jeredw/eniac-chess/easm.md

 We had to press many items of hardware into unusual service to create more dummy program steps.
 Why?
 They allowed us the ability to create and share complex sequences.

 ## Subprograms
+Subprograms are an important concept and widely used in chessvm to share repeated subsequences between instructions.
+There are a number of short subprograms for  common operations like clearing the A register, and a number of longer subprograms for complex repeated operations like address decoding.
 Consider the implementation of the `SWAP A,[BCDE]` instructions again:
 ```
 1. MOVSWAP -> EX
 2. RF -movswap[BCDE]-> MOVSWAP